trinistr/gem-template/README.md

 You can also run `bin/console` for an interactive prompt that will allow you to experiment, or `bin/benchmark` to run a benchmark script and generate a StackProf flamegraph.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, run `bundle exec rake version:{major|minor|patch}`, and then run `bundle exec rake release`, which will push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To install this gem onto your local machine, run `rake install`.
+To release a new version, run `rake version:{major|minor|patch}`, and then run `rake release`, which will push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/trinistr/NAME.
+Bug reports and pull requests are welcome on GitHub at https://github.com/trinistr/gem-template.

 ## License